-This exemption allows you to treat waste fluorescent tubes before collection for recovery.
+The T17 exemption allows you to treat waste fluorescent tubes and capture any mercury emissions before collection for recovery.

 Type of activity you can carry out

-This includes when you run a large office block with lots of fluorescent tubes used for lighting.
-Every few months you use a crusher specially designed to crush the tubes and capture any mercury emissions to make it easier to collect and transport the materials for recovery elsewhere.
+This includes when you run a large office block with many fluorescent tubes used for lighting.
+Every few months you use a crusher specially designed to crush the tubes.
+You capture any mercury emissions to make it easier to collect and transport the materials for recovery elsewhere.

 - bring in fluorescent tubes to your site to crush them